 Secondly, you need to think about how your event looks and the message you want your guests to gain from it.
 You should have a great header image that is consistent with the one you have uploaded or was created for Chez Dine.
+It could include quotes about equality, freedom, or anything positive.
 Event descriptions allow your potential guests to read about your event; a vague event description will cause them to decide not to proceed to buying a ticket.

 Lastly, notifications, anytime you make event updates, posts…etc your guests will be notified and this will help those individuals that are listed as interested to hopefully convert to buying a ticket.

 Just because you have created an event, uploaded a great image and gave as much detail in the description, if your guests don’t know how to go ahead and buy a ticket they will drop off and leave your event page.

 Do potential guests like what they see on your facebook event page?
 Does the image of your event pique their interest?

 You are a savvy business person and have included a ticket link to you Chez Dine event and have given the guest the opportunity to continue on their journey.

 Adding ticket links are a great way to help your customers navigate to your payment page, it lets them effortlessly go from Facebook to Chez Dine to buying a ticket in a few easy steps.